transccc/iot-project/README.md

 ### 3. Download and Execute the Bash Script

 After this, you can easily download the provided bash script [here](https://github.com/transccc/iot-project/blob/main/mosquitto_bash_script).
 This script allows you to seamlessly start up Mosquitto and Node-RED by providing a username, password, and topic.
-These details will also be used in "localhost:1880" when creating the MQTT input node in Node-RED.
+Remember the MQTT_USER, MQTT_PASS, and topic "main" from earlier?
+These should match the values that you plug into the script.
+These details will also be used in localhost:1880 when creating the MQTT input node in Node-RED.

 - **Download the script**: Click [here](https://github.com/transccc/iot-project/blob/main/mosquitto_bash_script) to download the bash script to your local machine.
 - **Execute the script**: